neoforged/.github/primers/1.21.2/index.md

         - `affectedByCulling` - Returns whether the entity can be culled.
         - `render` only takes in the render state, along with the stack, buffer source, and packet light
         - `shouldShowName` now takes in a `double` for the camera squared distance from the entity
-        - `getTextureLocation` now takes in the render state instead of the entity
+        - `getTextureLocation` is removed, being moved to the classes where it is used, like `LivingEntityRenderer`
+            - Subsequent implementations of `getTextureLocation` may be protected or private
         - `renderNameTag` now takes in the render state instead of the entity and removes the partial tick `float`
         - `getNameTag` - Gets the name tag from the entity.
         - `getShadowRadius` now takes in the render state instead of the entity